gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/tangible_learning.md

 To make it interesting, the teacher would hand out cards to certain members of the class such that they could make certain events happen.
 For example, the teacher could give all the city utility workers a strike card so that no one could have electricity, and then the utility workers and the city officials would have to negotiate a new salary.
 Or the teacher could give the mayor a law card, so that everyone would have to change their behavior to stay legal.
 Every day of the unit, the teacher could assign a new type of event (scandal, new law, holiday) so that kids could better understand the different things they might read about in their local news.

-The dolls might look like this [little knitted link doll](http://www.geekologie.com/2008/07/i_must_have_it_little_knitted.php).
+The dolls might look like this {{% resource_link "16bc86cf-879a-452d-943d-7a305ad7f93c" "little knitted link doll" %}}.
 I like that it's cute, dressable, but not entirely human.

 ### Posted by RC